David Linden (politician)

-David Melvyn Linden (born 14 May 1990) is a Scottish National Party (SNP) politician who served as the Member of Parliament (MP) for Glasgow East from the 2017 General Election until May 2024.
-He served as the SNP Spokesperson for Work and Pensions from 2021 to 2022 and the Spokesperson for Housing, Communities and Local Government in the House of Commons from 2020 to 2021.
+David Melvyn Linden (born 14 May 1990) is a Scottish National Party (SNP) politician who has served as Member of the Scottish Parliament for Glasgow Baillieston and Shettleston since May 2026.
+He previously served as the Member of Parliament (MP) for Glasgow East from the 2017 General Election until May 2024.
+He was the SNP Spokesperson for Work and Pensions from 2021 to 2022 and the Spokesperson for Housing, Communities and Local Government in the House of Commons from 2020 to 2021.

 Early life and education

 David Linden was born on 14 May 1990 in Glasgow, Scotland.
 He grew up in Cranhill and Garrowhill, and was educated at Milncroft Primary School, Garrowhill Primary School and then Bannerman High School in Baillieston.
 He left school at the age of 16 and undertook an apprenticeship in Business Administration with Glasgow City Council.
 He worked for Glasgow Credit Union for two years.